Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Chalong Temple & Big Buddha, Phuket

-Chalong Temple is the most important temple in Phuket, Thailand’s largest island, and one of the most beautiful in Southern Thailand.
+Chalong Temple is the most famous places to visit in Phuket, Thailand’s largest island, and one of the most beautiful temples in Southern Thailand.

 Near the temple, sitting atop Nakkerd Hills, the spectacular 45-meter tall, ivory white Big Buddha can easily be visited on the same trip and is accessed via a winding road up the mountain.
 The Bug Buddha can be seen from all over the island of Phuket and is its most famous landmark.

 Read about my family’s first to Chalong Temple and the Big Buddha in this article.

 Best Temples in Myanmar (Burma)

 Comparable only to Angkor Wat in Cambodia in terms of sheer size, Bagan was the capital of a vast kingdom from the 9th to 13th centuries.
 Today, it features there are remains of nearly 4000 pagodas in Bagan spread over an area of 104 km2.
 Some of these are well maintained active places of worship, while others are nothing but foundation stones.

 Some of the great pleasures of visiting Bagan include seeing the sunrise or sunset above a landscape of temple spires poking out from the jungle, cycling between the ruins, or observing the scene from above in a hot air balloon.
 Read more about Bagan and other incredible temples across the country in my article covering the most beautiful temples in Myanmar.

 Shwedagon Pagoda is the most important and sacred Buddhist temple in all of Myanmar.
 The gold-covered pagoda is the tallest structure in Yangon; the local government has set a limit of 75% of the temple’s height to make sure no other structure gets close to it in height.